KyleTryon/.dotfiles/README.md

 ## Why not use templates?
 Given that Ansible is being used, you may wonder why I didn't use Jinja2 templates directly in Ansible.
 While that is an option, by keeping the dotfiles in a separate repo and in a "live" state, if and when the dotfiles need to be updated, the changes can be made in production and then pushed back to the repo.
-This also makes the Ansible playbooks much simpler, as it ignores confguration.
+This also makes the Ansible playbooks much simpler, as it ignores configuration.